hamadichihaoui/unsupervised_anomaly_detection/README.md

-## Out Of Distribution Detection using Mode Collapse
+## Out Of Distribution Detection through GAN's Mode Collapse

 We adopt the same assumptions as the UFDGAN paper, but we tackle the problem of Out OF Distribution detection.